 What should I do if I notice fleas or ticks on my pet?

 Isolate your pet from other animals and small children to prevent the spread of the parasite to them.
 Bring your pet to our vet clinic for thorough testing for parasites.
 They can usually be easily treated, but parasite preventative measures are best for both your pet and your wallet.
 Ask about our available safe and effective parasite prevention products.

 At what age should I have my pet spayed or neutered?

-Signal Hill Animal Clinic recommends waiting until your pet is at least 4-6 months of age before seeking a spay or neuter procedure.
+Signal Hill Animal Clinic recommends waiting until your pet is at least 6 months of age before seeking a spay or neuter procedure.
 Contact us to discuss specific details based on species, breed, and size.
-Spaying/neutering has health and behavior benefits to your pet and of course helps prevent overpopulation.
+Spaying / neutering has health and behavioral benefits for your pet and of course, helps prevent over-population.

 What are heartworms?
 How can I prevent my pet from getting heartworms?

 One infected mosquito is all it takes to infect your dog with the baby form (larval stage) of the heartworm parasite.

 Heartworms are a serious and potentially fatal disease in pets.
 Twelve-inch-long worms (looks like spaghetti) live in the heart, lungs, and blood vessels of infected pets, causing lung disease, heart failure, organ damage, and can be fatal if untreated.